How To Bring An Antique Back To Life And Rebuild Broken Feet

 Now, this wasn't an easy transformation.
-The veneer was lifting/splitting, the back leg was split in half and the other half was nowhere to be found, a side panel of plexiglass was no longer there, and both front feet were missing the claw foot pieces.
+The wood was splitting, the back leg was split in half, a side panel of plexiglass was no longer there, and both front feet were missing the claw foot pieces.
 But that didn't stop me!
 I knew I could save this beauty from her near destiny, the trash.

 That's why I do what I do 😁 I truly enjoy saving these pieces of history, and fixing them up so that they can be enjoyed for another 100+ years ❤️

 I flipped the piece upside down so that I can easily work on the feet.

 The back foot was separating so I needed to glue that back together.
 Allow the wood glue to drip all the down inside the split, and don't be stingy with the glue!
 It cleans up easily.
 Then clamp it into place and wipe any excess glue off.
 Allow to dry for at least 8-10 hours before removing the clamps.

 I had to do this for the other back leg as well.

 The front feet were clearly missing a few pieces that make up the claw foot.
 It was just a straight leg with a couple of knuckles at the bottom.
 Then, when I opened the drawer, I felt like I hit the lotto!
 I found pieces of the claw feet!
 I pieced the one foot together, and then had no more pieces left.
 But, at least I had one complete foot!